 Now I can see life in all shades.
 I relate to all kinds of people.
 I can think beyond my own challenges and realize the adversity that others face.
 I can see others with compassion.

 Travel introduced a variety of things, including culture, people, food, architecture, and landscaping.
 I have learned to understand the diversity that life offers.
 We don’t understand it until we start our journey.

 Now I wonder how some people get bored in their lives when they have these wonderful things in their lives.
 All we have to do is step out of the house and discover the colossal beauty.
 Also Mumbai is most expensive.

 Increase Your Creativity

 Now I consider myself a more creative person.
 By creativity, I don’t mean I learned any kind of art.
 I simply mean being more creative in my daily life.
 Travel opens our minds to see things interesting in everything.
 It can be as simple as preparing a meal or organizing books on a shelf.

 Complain Less and Be Grateful

 It is human nature to complain about things.
 However, it is easy to deny such things when traveling.
 I realized that I had developed an attitude of gratitude.
 I am more excited and grateful for life than ever.

 Got a Little More Knowledge

 Since starting to travel and writing mainly about my experiences, I have also been able to improve my knowledge around the world.
-Now I read a lot about destinations, different cultures, traditions, cuisine and other things.
+Now I read a lot about destinations like going on a whale watching Dana Point trip, discovering different cultures, traditions, cuisine, and other things.
 Now I have found the knowledge to know myself better and eventually become a wiser person.